comparisons

 • Push-to-talk voice-to-text (speech-to-text)

-• Team collaboration with shared resource libraries
+• Team collaboration with shared snippet libraries

 • Cloud sync across devices